Brain tumours

 This grading system generally works well for most tumours.
 But for some brain tumours, it isn’t as clear as this.

-For example, a slow growing benign tumour can cause serious symptoms and be life threatening if it's in a particular part of the brain.
-And sometimes a low grade brain tumour can change over time and become high grade.
+For example, a slow growing benign tumour can cause serious symptoms and may be life threatening if it's in a particular part of the brain.
+Sometimes a low grade brain tumour can change over time and become high grade.

 Changing from benign to malignant

-Some low grade tumours develop into malignant tumours.
+Some low grade tumours develop into high grade (malignant) tumours.
 This is called malignant transformation or disease progression.

 For example, a grade 2 tumour could progress to a grade 3 tumour.
-Or a grade 3 tumour (for example, an astrocytoma) could change to a grade 4.
+Or a grade 3 tumour (for example, an astrocytoma) could change to a grade 4 tumour.

 Other tests on the cells